doctrine-extensions/DoctrineExtensions/doc/sortable.md

 you need to identify entity as being Sortable.
 The metadata is loaded only once then cache is activated

+**Notice:** that you should register SortableRepository (or a subclass) as the repository in the Entity annotation to benefit from its query methods.

     namespace Entity;

     use Gedmo\Mapping\Annotation as Gedmo;